abmorte/PrivacyChain/README.md

     uvicorn app.main:app --reload.
  ```
 6. Access localhost:8000/docs for swagger UI interface, or localhost:8000/redoc for redoc interface.
-7. Demonstration:
+7. Demonstration
  ![Demonstration](video/load-app.gif)
 ---

 ## Usage

 -  Data preparation
-1. List - according to the application's business context - the personal data you want to store in the blockchain.
+   * List - according to the application's business context - the personal data you want to store in the blockchain.

-2. Select data that atomically identifies the owner of the personal data.
+   * Select data that atomically identifies the owner of the personal data.
 This will be the *locator* key, to be used on the logging endpoints in the blockchain.

 - Adequate application to trigger PrivacyChain services
-It´s necessary to adequate the application that will use PrivacyChain´s services.
-Below is the howto for the major´s endpoint´s.
+  * It´s necessary to adequate the application that will use PrivacyChain´s services.
+Below is the howto for the major´s endpoints.

 ---

 ### Register on blockchain